 Although workers’ compensation primarily covers injuries caused by a specific accident during employment, Arkansas also recognizes injuries from rapid repetitive motion and occupational illnesses when work is the major cause.

-Under the Arkansas workers compensation system, you’re protected for work-related injury or illness, including cuts, fractures, repetitive stress injuries like carpal tunnel syndrome, and diseases from chemical exposure or allergens.
+Under the Arkansas workers’ compensation system, you’re covered for work-related injuries or illnesses, including cuts, fractures, repetitive stress issues like carpal tunnel syndrome, and diseases linked to chemical exposure or allergens.

-This means your workers’ compensation insurance covers a wide range of medical care and benefits.
-Fatal injuries also qualify for death benefits, ensuring comprehensive coverage regardless of injury type or severity.
+Your workers’ compensation insurance must provide medical care and essential benefits across this full range of injuries.
+Fatal workplace incidents also qualify for death benefits, ensuring long-term support for surviving families regardless of the injury’s type or severity.

 Medical Benefits Provided Under Arkansas Workers Compensation